arthurOmanko/HSSSSforVR/README.md

 **Caution!**
 - This mod is currently able to be used on StudioNEO and MainGame+CharaMake.
-  Or By different version of HSSSS.dll and HSSSSforVR.dll, this might maybe not be able to get used properly.
+  Or by different version of HSSSS.dll and HSSSSforVR.dll, this might maybe not be able to get used properly.
 - On HSSSS config menu, especially, [Normal Blur Iterations] value must be smaller on VR, otherwise FPS on VR will get much decreased.
 - Alpha value of backlight would influence looks of charas largely.